Icon of Christ of Latomos: Sennuphius' discovery

 In the Diegesis manuscript of the twelfth century, Abbott Ignatius of the monastery of Latomos continues the history of the Icon of Christ of Latomos by relating the story of the monk Sennuphius (Σεννούφιος).
 Sometime after 820, this monk lived as an austere ascetic of the Nitrian Desert (Lower Egypt) where Christian monasticism had been established by Anthony the Great and Pachomius.
 It is unclear whether or not this Sennuphius is the Sennuphius (often called the "Standard-bearer") who is commemorated on March 25 in the Orthodox Church.
 Regardless, the Diegesis states that Sennuphius the monk constantly prayed to God to receive a vision of how Christ would appear at his Second Coming.

 One day, Sennuphius received a vision that informed him that he would be granted to see an image of the Second Coming, as he had desired.
 The vision told him to leave Egypt and travel to the monastery of Latomos in modern-day Thessaloniki, Greece.
 Sennuphius was obedient to the vision and travelled to Greece.
 Legend says that he travelled there the first time and, not finding the image, returned to Nitria, only to again receive another vision and to again travel back to Greece.
 Regardless, he eventually ended his journey at the monastery of Latomos.
 While he was in the nave, an earthquake purportedly shook which caused all of the plaster to fall off of the mosaic icon that had been sealed up by Theodora.As he sat alone one day in the sanctuary of the Stonecutters’ Monastery, suddenly there was a storm and an earthquake and, moreover, thunder and such a disturbance that it seemed the very foundations of the sanctuary were shaken.
-And immediately the plaster and the brickwork and the oxhide that overlayed the sacred representation of the Lord... were stripped off and fell to the earth.
+And immediately the plaster and the brickwork and the oxhide that overlaid the sacred representation of the Lord... were stripped off and fell to the earth.
 Those sacred features of Christ appeared, shining with fiery appearance like the sun in the midst of the cloud.
 When the old monk, standing in the midst of the sanctuary, saw this, he cried out, "Glory to you, O God, I thank you!"
 (The Diegesis as quoted in the book In Search of Early Christians).Upon seeing the icon, Sennuphius surrendered his soul, died in the church, and was buried there.
 The discovery that Sennuphius made entered into Thessalonikan lore, causing Abbott Ignatius to write about it later in the twelfth century.